Ikesters/Blender-Rigs/Lieutenant Dan/Readme.txt

    - Global pivot mover
    - Tail can be repositioned on the body
    - FK legs:
-        + Geometry and controls can be hidden
+        + Geometry and controls can be hidden INDEPENDENTLY
         + Both limb segments can be RESIZED INDEPENDENTLY
         + Origin point can be repositioned
         + Space switching between root and body
    - IK legs:
-        + Geometry and controls can be hidden
+        + Geometry and controls can be hidden INDEPENDENTLY
         + Both leg joints can be RESIZED INDEPENDENTLY
         + Origin point can be repositioned
         + Foot twisting at heel
         + Indepenent controls for both the toe and heel
         + Knee pinning

+KEYING SETS:
+    - All controls: Key every control on Lieutenant Dan

 KNOWN ISSUES: